nomadjimbob/mikio/README.md

    -   Fixed parsing issue with special HTML characters with the hero and widnow title [#113](https://github.com/nomadjimbob/mikio/issues/113).
 Thanks nicola-myo and fiwswe.
    -   Fixed display error when updating ACLs in the admin panel [#103](https://github.com/nomadjimbob/mikio/issues/103).
 Thanks VNRARA.
    -   Fixed tables not visible in the ProseMirror editor [#115](https://github.com/nomadjimbob/mikio/issues/115).
 Thanks dutran123.
+   -   Added support for the <TOC> tag in the sidebar to override the normal TOC location [#106](https://github.com/nomadjimbob/mikio/issues/106).
+Requested by tgrosinger.

 - **_2025-09-24_**
    -    Fixed security vulnerability, parsing less error discloses the physical path.
 Reported by B Mercer.